allthroughthenight/allthroughthenight.github.io/_posts/2026-01-01-what-i-learned-this-year.md

 The GitHub profile of [Luigi Mangione](https://github.com/lnmangione), along with his most popular project's [issues](https://github.com/lnmangione/Halite-III/issues).
 An unexpected intersection of tech and popular events.

+[The fizzbuzz that did not get me the job](https://kranga.notion.site/The-fizzbuzz-that-did-not-get-me-the-job-180e7c22ef3b80c3a386f7f8de720ac7): A code golf implementation of the infamous interview question.

 # Collections